 There are no required actions to be taken by a sender or receiver upon sending or receiving, respectively, messages belonging to this transaction.

-However, it is likely that a TPS would take receipt of an intent message as the prompt for planning activities that take place within the TPS on the basis of the information in the intent.
+However, it is likely that a PP would take receipt of an intent message as the prompt for planning activities that take place within the PP on the basis of the information in the intent.
 Other types of recipients (Observers) may implement other actions in response to receipt of an intent message.

 3.I.5 Protocol Requirements